 Hello!
+I am an Assistant Professor at the University of Richmond in Virginia.
 I am a scholar, broadly defined, placing importance on research, teaching, and service, as well as the connections among these domains of the academy.
-I recently received my PhD in sociology from Indiana University.
-I will begin as an Assistant Professor at the University of Richmond this August.

 As a scholar, my research centers on medical sociology and social psychology to investigate race, ethnicity, gender, social class, and sexualities, and the intersections among them.
 My work examines the social factors that produce and maintain disparities in mental, physical, and sexual health.
 In particular, I investigate the effects prejudice and discrimination on marginalized groups’ health and well-being.